qiyanjun/2024sp-GenAI-Risk-Benefits/About.md

 + Final grades will be based on.
   - 20% for the quality of your submitted questions before class and discussions in class;
+  - 20% for class attendance
   - 40% for the quality of your seminar presentations;
   - 20% for the quality of your blogposts ;
-  - 20% for the quality of written project reports by each individual in the second half of the semester

 #### Question from each student before each class: